-Take a look at this picture.
+Look at the picture below.
 I recently changed the filters cartridges in my water filter and was shocked at just how dirty they were.
-The 2 filters on the bottom are the old ones (my water filter uses dual filtration technology) and one's on top are the new filters.
+The 2 filters on the bottom are the old ones (my water filter uses dual filtration technology).
+I put the new filters above them so you can compare the two.

-You can see why it's best to have a dual filter system because one filter just won't cut it, and if you're using one of those charcoal filters you find in the house ware section of the store, bad news, they hardly help at all.
+You can see why it's best to have a dual filter system because one filter just won't cut it.

 I spent weeks researching filters before making my final choice and those pitcher style and clunky plastic charcoal filters made by Britta and Pur don't even come close to removing the nasty stuff found in tap water.
 Things like..

 Reverse osmosis filters weren't good either.
-They are expensive, and hard to install.
+They're expensive, and hard to install.
 Reverse osmosis filters also remove the good minerals like calcium from the water, and they're very wasteful.
 On average they waste 3 gallons of water for every 1 gallon they filter.

 I also looked in to...